AdobeDocs/experiences-by-you.en/help/analytics/analysis-workspace/metrics/take-your-data-analysis-to-the-next-level-with-calculated-metrics.md

 **So - calculated metrics, both simple and complex, are super valuable for analysts!**

-However, these metrics are not available in all areas of Adobe Analytics.
+However, these metrics are not available in all areas of [!DNL Adobe] [!DNL Analytics].
 You can't use calculated metrics in:

 - Fallout in Analysis Workspace
 - Cohort Analysis in Analysis Workspace
 - Data Warehouse
 - Real Time reports
 - Current Data reports
-- Analytics for Target
+- [!DNL Analytics] for Target
 - Report Builder

 ## Calculated Metrics Best Practices

 Now that you know how valuable calculated metrics can be, let's take a look at some best practices in building them.

-1. **Check your formula syntax.** Make sure the formula syntax is both correct and follows the Adobe Analytics syntax to make sure you get meaningful information.
+1. **Check your formula syntax.** Make sure the formula syntax is both correct and follows the [!DNL Adobe] [!DNL Analytics] syntax to make sure you get meaningful information.
 1. **Verify the order of operations.** Make sure to use containers carefully and put things in proper mathematical order of operations.
 1. **Don't double-count data**.
 You can avoid double-counting data by ensuring that the formula used in the calculated metric doesn't count the same data multiple times.
 This is often achieved by combining *Include* and *Exclude* conditions in the calculated metric or through the use of segments.
 1. **Check time granularity.** Make sure the calculated metric has the same time granularity as the source metrics used in the formula.